tam07pb915/spr-jspsych-experiment/README.md

 My implementation builds upon the concepts and code presented in the tutorial while making substantial modifications and additions for specific experimental purposes.

+## Notes

+This project was developed with assistance from AI tools including ChatGPT and Claude.
+While the experiment functions properly for its intended purpose, there may be opportunities for code improvements from a professional development perspective.
+Contributions, suggestions, and feedback from experienced developers are welcome.

 ### Citation & Reference
 If you use my code in your research, please cite: